 I am currently accepting applications for PhD students to join my research group in the Department of Geography and Urban Studies (GUS) at Temple University in Philadelphia, Pennsylvania.
-The position is for a four-year assistantship in political ecology and provides a stipend plus tuition remission.
+The position is for a five-year assistantship in political ecology and provides a stipend plus tuition remission.
 For more information on conditions of employment please see our financial support website.

 The successful applicant will work with me on political ecology projects focused on climate change adaptation, water governance, and international development in South and Southeast Asia.
 Qualified candidates should have a Master’s degree in Geography, Environmental Studies, Anthropology, or a related discipline.
 Candidates should have a strong interest in the social, political, and economic dimensions of environmental issues and be eager to work in a multi-disciplinary environment.
 Experience in qualitative and quantitative methods, data analysis, data management, and geographic information systems (GIS) are desired.
 Strong oral and written communication skills are required.
 Preference will be given to applicants who are proficient in Vietnamese, Japanese, or Bangla/Bengali.